Avinash-69/Music-website/README.md

 # Music-website
-In this website, I have build a music player using HTML CSS and js.
+In this website, A music player has been built using HTML CSS and js.
 This music player will have all the features found in a typical music player.
 You will be able to add, play, pause and seek songs that have been added.
 To run this app simply click the below link, "https://music-website-q9he.onrender.com/"